railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_workflow.rst

 (for example an order over a certain value must be approved by a sales director, otherwise by any sales person, before the delivery can be triggered).

-The figure below shows the standard workflow for an order.
+The figure :ref:`fig-sflow` shows the standard workflow for an order.
 You can show it from the GTK client starting with :menuselection:`Sales Management --> Sales Order --> All Sales Order`.
 Select an order, then go to the top menu :menuselection:`Plugins --> Execute a plugin --> Print Workflow` to show the menu below.
 They're designed really for administrators, so aren't available through the web client.

+.. _fig-sflow:

 .. figure::  images/sales_workflow.png
    :align: center

-   *Workflow for order SO005.*
+   *Workflow for order SO005*

 Defining workflows
 ------------------